josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/💔_Violence_IRL/🧨_marriage_camps_legalise_rape.md

 - is developed with minimal Jewish input,
 - advances a far-right agenda more than Jewish safety,
 - incorporates or risks reinforcing antisemitic tropes and backlash dynamics (“blood libel” risk is even acknowledged in the document itself).
-**Refs:** Nexus Project briefing; academic critique of Project Esther as Christian/white nationalist alignment. [oai_citation:5‡Nexus Project](https://nexusproject.us/nexus-resources/project-esther-a-nexus-project-briefing/?utm_source=chatgpt.com)
+**Refs:** Nexus Project briefing; academic critique of Project Esther as Christian/white nationalist alignment.
+[Source: Nexus Project](https://nexusproject.us/nexus-resources/project-esther-a-nexus-project-briefing/?utm_source=chatgpt.com)

 ### The Esther inversion (your point)
 Project Esther uses Esther as branding for a strategy that—functionally—turns Jewish identity (and especially Jewish femininity) into: